TouseefAQ/kanbanboardapplication/README.md

         - widgets

-_Note_: This is my current approach and architecture:
+_Note_: This is my current approach with clean architecture:

-- clean-arch branch: Clean Architecture approach using flutter_bloc.

 ## Features